numopic/pysplainer/README.md

 - [x] Create an example with a more complex physical calculation
 - [x] Add installation instructions
 - [x] Add example into README.md
+- [x] Instead of pydantic data model switch to dataclass
 - [ ] Add Github actions for automated formatting, testing, code coverage on deploy
 - [ ] Add Github shields for
   - tests: passing